-- If an authorised person reasonably believes a rail vehicle that has been, or is being used, to transport dangerous goods may not comply with the Transport Infrastructure Act 1994, chapter 14, the authorised person may require its owner to have it inspected at a stated reasonable time and place. - The requirement must be made by notice in the approved (2) form. - (3) The owner must comply with the requirement, unless the owner has a reasonable excuse. - Maximum penalty for subsection (3)-60 penalty units.
+- (1) If an authorised person reasonably believes a rail vehicle that has been, or is being used, to transport dangerous goods may not comply with the Transport Infrastructure Act 1994, chapter 14, the authorised person may require its owner to have it inspected at a stated reasonable time and place. - (2) The requirement must be made by notice in the approved form. - (3) The owner must comply with the requirement, unless the owner has a reasonable excuse.